-Case Study: How Albertsons Reduced Costs and Boosted Productivity with Preprinted LPN Barcode Labels
+Case Study: How Albertsons Reduced Costs and Boosted Productivity with Preprinted Pallet Labels

 Albertsons Companies Inc. began in 1939 with a single, small grocery store in Boise, Idaho.
 Today, the company has successfully grown into one of the largest food and drug retailers in the United States.

 It operates more than 2,300 stores, employs 250,000 people and features many well-known store brands like Safeway, Jewel-Osco, Vons, Acme Markets, Shaw’s and Sav-On, in addition to hundreds of Albertsons-branded stores.

 “We’ve cut our LPN costs in half and that’s just on materials alone.”

 To serve its many stores, Albertsons operates a network of 15 advanced regional distribution centers (DCs), ranging in size from 500,000 to 2 million square feet.
 These are full-line warehouses that store millions of items such as dry goods, produce, deli foods and meats for delivery to its retail stores.